tuesy/altspacevr-project-hmdtracker-rails/README.md

 - Is the code well structured, easy to read and understand, and organized well?

-This project should take approximately 5-15 hours to complete.

 - Fork and clone the repo.

 - Inside of the `hmdtrack` folder you'll find a simple rails app you'll be modifying that lets you see a list of upcoming VR HMDs, and edit the state they are in.
 You'll need to run both `db:migrate` and `db:seed` to populate the initial db.

-# Part 1 - Audited State Transitions (3-5 hours)
+# Part 1 - Audited State Transitions

 At AltspaceVR, we implement a number of patterns in our Rails stack which are designed to improve auditing and reduce the amount of mutable state in our system.
 As a general rule, we always perform `INSERTs` and never `UPDATEs` or `DELETEs` in our database.
 We've added facilities to Rails to let programmers use ActiveRecord models as always, but under the hood tables are appended to not overwritten.
 You'll be implementing a variant of one of these patterns here.